|Genetics of Biofilms Laboratory - URA CNRS 2172|

 Molecular analysis of bacterial biofilm formation.

-The objectives of the studies undertaken in the laboratory are to identify bacterial factors involved in the formation of commensal and pathogenic Escherichia coli biofilms, with particular emphasis on biofilm-specific physiological properties and competitive bacterial interactions within mixed biofilms (see www.pasteur.fr/recherche/unites/Ggb).
+The objectives of the studies undertaken in the laboratory are to identify bacterial factors involved in the formation of commensal and pathogenic bacterial (Escherichia coli) biofilms, with particular emphasis on biofilm-specific physiological properties and competitive bacterial interactions within mixed biofilms

-During the past 5 years, the use of genetic, genomic and molecular biology approaches combined with different biofilm models, has enabled us: (i) to identify several bacterial factors promoting both initial surface contacts and bacterial-bacterial interactions during the tri-dimensional development of the biofilm; (ii) to study gene regulatory pathways involved in, or specifically associated with, biofilm formation; (iii) to investigate functions performed in the heterogeneous biofilm environment both in mono and multispecific contexts and (iv) to maintain several close collaborations in which similar questions have been addressed in other microorganisms such as Salmonella enteritidis, Klebsiella pneumoniae, Staphylococcus aureus, Candida albicans and Candida glabrata.
+We use genetic, genomic and molecular biology approaches combined with different biofilm models.
+This has enabled us: (i) to identify several bacterial factors promoting both initial surface contacts and bacterial-bacterial interactions during the tri-dimensional development of the biofilm (pili, surface adhesins and extracellular polysaccharide); (ii) to study gene regulatory pathways involved in, or specifically associated with, biofilm formation (matrix cellulose regulation, relationships between virulence and biofilm regulation, genomic of biofilm lifestyle); and (iii) to investigate functions performed in the heterogeneous biofilm environment both in mono and multispecific contexts (horizontal gene transfer, bacterial interference and anti-adhesion molecule, bacteriotoxin production in mixed biofilms contexts)

-These approaches contribute to a better fundamental understanding of the bacterial biofilm lifestyle.
-Some aspects of our studies, at the interface between fundamental and clinical/applied researches could also lead, in partnership with the industry, to the development of new strategies to control or limit the extent of pathogenic or detrimental biofilms in situations in which they represent a sanitary, industrial or ecological problem.
+These approaches contribute to a better fundamental understanding of bacterial biofilm lifestyle and revealed unsuspected biological resources that may be used by E. coli species to operate within bacterial communities.
+Moreover, some aspects of our studies, at the interface between fundamental and clinical/applied researches could also lead, in partnership with the industry, to the development of new strategies to control or limit the extent of pathogenic or detrimental biofilms in situations in which they represent a sanitary, industrial or ecological problem

 |More informations on our web site|